 There are car parking signs in the car park providing full instructions if required.

-Any enquiries or queries about parking should be directed to the CP Plus Parking office, which is located to the left of the doors into main reception or by calling 01483 571 122 ext 6962.
+Any enquiries or queries about parking should be directed to the CP Plus Parking office, which is located to the right of the doors into main reception or by calling 01483 571 122 ext 6962.

 Effective 1 July 2019